wberi/Virtual-Sampler/README.md

 # Virtual Sampler

-A simple virtual sampler program written in C and C++.
+A simple virtual sampler program written in C++.